vishalkc9565/security/try-hackme/recon.md

-### Concept
-- Every penetration testing should be customised for each target category like ecommerce, banking etc
-- functionality mapping
-  - Ecommerce
-    - Major
-      * Security of Payment Gateway
-      * Security of customer journey like validating form, location base vulnerability
-      * Security of personal data
-      * Security of integrity of catalogue
-      * Security of service continuity (DoS)
-      * Security of Traffic diversion

-    - Minor ( based on target)
-      * Search bar
-      * Login
-      * Oauth
-      * Reset password
-      * pincode ( location required)
-      * request a product/replace instead of product not available/ refund if product not available
-      * Add to cart
-      * Favourites
-      * Hosted images
-      * special instruction ()
-      * edit profile
-      * EBT snap card

 # Recon
 - CIDR: Classless Inter Domain Routing is IP address allocation method in batch for efficience
 - ASN: A collection of IP and who owns them